andrediasesp/SICP-Solutions/61A_Notes/Lecture2.md

 ```scheme
 (def (zero x) (- x x))
 ```
-If we call the zero func with the primitive procedure random, in Applicative order we woulde have
+If we call the zero func with the primitive procedure random, in Applicative order we would have
 ```scheme
 (zero (random 10)) => (zero 8) => (- 8 8) => 0.
 ```